DefangLabs/defang-docs/blog/2024-11-12-hard-lessons-from-hardware.md

 *About the author: Linda Lee is an intern at Defang Software Labs who enjoys learning about computer-related things.
 She wrote this blog post after having fun with hardware at work.*

-## My Story of Embedded Systems with Defang
+## My Story of Embedded Systems With Defang

 Have you ever looked at a touch screen fridge and wondered how it works?
 Back in my day (not very long ago), a fridge was just a fridge.
 No fancy built-in interface, no images displayed, and no wifi.
 But times have changed, and I’ve learned a lot about embedded systems, thanks to Defang!